Plant-Based Diet: What Plant-Based Eating Is All About

 What plant-based eating is not

-Following a plant-based diet doesn’t mean you’re a vegetarian or vegan, and that you never eat meat or dairy.
+According to our Montreal dietitians, following a plant-based diet doesn’t mean you’re a vegetarian or vegan, and that you never eat meat or dairy.
 Rather, it means you proportionately choose more of your foods from plant sources.

 How does plant-based eating benefit the environment?